 Cabada is recognized for his work at the Grainger Engineering Library, including the creation of the IDEA Lab, which provides support for emerging and immersive technologies (such as VR).
 His contributions also include the development of the Walter Library Breakerspace at the University of Minnesota, a technology-rich digital scholarship and innovation center, as well as, his current work with library services at Carle Illinois College of Medicine and the Health Maker Lab campus network.

 Commenting on this achievement, Cabada shares, “This award is for everyone who has helped me throughout my career.
 From my supervisors, mentors, colleagues, and family and friends, without their guidance, patience, and support I would not be so privileged to be involved in so many wonderful projects.”

 Read more here about the Library Journal Movers and Shakers Awards.

-As a companion to our previous post, we present some of the publications our Library faculty and academic professionals have published this past spring.
-Topics include management in the library workplace, data curation, and digital humanities pedagogy.
+As a companion to our previous post, we present some of the publications our Library faculty and academic professionals have published this past fall.
 Peruse the selected bibliography we have provided below to learn more about these topics.